 The Ministry of Industry and Information Technology announced that by April 2020, telecommunications companies have built more than 250,000 5G base stations across the country.
 By September 2020, the number of base stations built was 500,000.
-China expects to build more than 600,000 5G base stations by the end of the year, covering cities above the prefecture level in the www.idate.org © IDATE DigiWorld 2020 - p.
-34 country.
+China expects to build more than 600,000 5G base stations by the end of the year, covering cities above the prefecture level in the country, in addition to about 100,000 5G base stations built in 2019.
 The tech hub, often referred to as China's answer to Silicon Valley, was home to about 46,000 5G cell sites as of September 2020.